Everton F.C.: Nickname

 Everton's most widely recognised nickname is "The Toffees" or "The Toffeemen", which came about after Everton had moved to Goodison.
-There are several explanations for how this name came to be adopted with the best known being that there was a business in Everton village, between Everton Brow and Brow Side, named Mother Noblett's, which was a toffee shop that sold sweets including the Everton Mint.
-It was also located opposite the lock up which Everton's club crest is based on.
-The Toffee Lady tradition in which a girl walks around the perimeter of the pitch before the start of a game tossing free Everton Mints into the crowd symbolises the connection.
+There are several explanations for how this name came to be adopted with the best known being that there was a business in Everton village, between Everton Brow and Brow Side, named Mother Noblett's, which was a toffee shop that sold sweets including Everton Mints (a type of humbug).
+It was also located opposite the lock-up on which Everton's club crest is based.
+The Toffee Lady tradition, in which a girl walks around the perimeter of the pitch before the start of a game tossing free Everton Mints into the crowd, symbolises the connection.
 Another possible reason is that there was a house named Ye Anciente Everton Toffee House in nearby Village Street, Everton, run by Ma Bushell.
 The toffee house was located near the Queen's Head hotel in which early club meetings took place.

-Everton has had many other nicknames over the years.
-When the black kit was worn, the team was nicknamed "The Black Watch" after the famous army regiment.
-Since going blue in 1901, the team has been given the simple nickname "The Blues".
+Everton have had many other nicknames over the years.
+When the black kit was worn, the team were nicknamed "The Black Watch" after the famous army regiment.
+Since going blue in 1901, the team have been given the simple nickname "The Blues."
 Everton's attractive style of play led to Steve Bloomer calling the team "scientific" in 1928, which is thought to have inspired the nickname "The School of Science".
-The battling 1995 FA Cup winning side was known collectively as "The Dogs of War".
-When David Moyes arrived as manager, he proclaimed Everton as "The People's Club", which has been adopted as a semi-official club nickname.
+The battling 1995 FA Cup winning side were known collectively as "The Dogs of War".
+In 2002, when David Moyes arrived as manager, he proclaimed Everton "The People's Club", which has been adopted as a semi-official club nickname.